abbeygirl/nzedb/Nntpproxy.md

 ## Deprecated!
 If you need a connection limiting (non-pooling) nntp-proxy, [this one](https://github.com/nieluj/nntp-proxy) works well.

-**Note**: nnptproxy is missing the POST command, which is required for "sharing" if you want to upload comments.
+**Update**: The nZEDb python based nnptproxy code misses the POST command and sadly maintainers.
+Input welcome.

 ------